-threads Time per comparison Speed-up vs. 1 thread
+threads Time per Speed-up vs.

+comparison 1 thread

 1 38,2 msec 1,0

 2 22,9 msec 1,7

 4 17,0 msec 2,2

 6 15,8 msec 2,4

 8 15,1 msec 2,5

-6.3 Limitations of I3S
+6.3 Limitations of $l^3$ S

-Although the family of I3S tools has been shown to work on a large number of species, there are some limitations you should consider.
+Although the family of IS tools has been shown to work on a large number of species, there are some limitations you should consider.
 Below we will discuss the two most important issues.

-- 1. 2D vs. 3D.
+6.3.1 2D vs. 3D

 The main limitation is that a 2D model is used for a 3D animal.
 Especially with increasing observation angles the limitations of the 2D approach become apparent.
-Experiments on I3S Classic showed that accuracy deteriorates considerably with angles larger than 40 degrees.
+Experiments on IS Classic showed that accuracy deteriorates considerably with angles larger than 40 degrees.
 For the moment we therefore advise to use photos taken from a viewing angle smaller than 30 degrees whenever possible.
-This is particularly important for the photos (to be) included in the identification database. - 2.
-Linearity.
+This is particularly important for the photos (to be) included in the identification database.

+6.3.2 Linearity

 We assume linearity of the animals.
 In plain English: we assume that the animals are rigid and their body parts are always in the same position with respect to each other, which is an optimal situation for comparison.
 Unfortunately, this is often not the case, especially if (e.g. with small animals) the entire body is used for identification.
 Using the head of animals has the advantage that you can safely assume linearity.
-The body is usually more susceptible to deformations, and the tail part even more.
+The body is usually more susceptible to deformations than the head, and the tail part even more.
+For 2D deformations, which is often the case with small flexible animals like newts, you can use IS Straighten to correct.
+Please see the website and/or YouTube channel for more information.